 For example, this allows an analyst to easily see if a data pipeline problem will impact a particular calculation in a Liveboard.
 It also allows an analytics engineer to diagnose and re-run the necessary parts of the pipeline to recreate a particular Liveboard or calculation, without having to rerun an entire data pipeline.
 Finally, it allows the analytics engineer to see how changes to a data model will impact the data their business users see downstream.

 In particular, defining metrics in dbt ensures consistent definition and reporting of key business metrics across platforms.
-Ensuring, for example, that metrics are defined centrally by the data team instead of ad hoc by different individuals, and the same metric a user sees in one Liveboard is consistent with any other Liveboard in ThoughtSpot, and that all teams and business units across a company are working from one source of truth.
+Ensuring, for example, that metrics are defined centrally by the data team instead of ad hoc reporting by different individuals, and the same metric a user sees in one Liveboard is consistent with any other Liveboard in ThoughtSpot, and that all teams and business units across a company are working from one source of truth.

 Use metadata to jump-start your data model